 You need working capital that will boost your business’ growth

 Working capital financing is another type of business financing that is uniquely offered by First Circle.
 This type of loan is for businesses’ everyday operational expenses.
 Widely known as business financing, many MSMEs need access to this kind of loan especially when they encounter negative cash flow spikes.
 Banks are the typical answer to cash flow problems but they usually take time in processing and approving your documents.
 They would also tend to cap the loan amount based on the collateral you can provide and that’s if you even have any collateral to give.

-What are long-term loans?
+What are long-term business loans?

-Long-term loans are a type of business financing in which the maturity date of the loan extends past a year and can even last for as long as 20 years (e.g. commercial property loans).This is used mainly to finance long-term projects such as business expansion, franchising, purchase of property, plant, and equipment and other fixed assets.
+Long-term business loans are a type of business financing in which the maturity date of the loan extends past a year and can even last for as long as 20 years (e.g. commercial property loans).This is used mainly to finance long-term projects such as business expansion, franchising, purchase of property, plant, and equipment and other fixed assets.

-What are the advantages of long-term loans?
+What are the advantages of long-term business loans?

 Longer repayment period